zc-alexfan/hold/docs/arctic.md

 To benchmark this challenge, we adapt HOLD to two-hand manipulation settings and use 9 videos from ARCTIC dataset's rigid object collection, one per object (excluding small objects such as scissors and phone), and sourced from the test set for this challenge.
 Here we provide instructions to reproduce our HOLD baseline, and to produce data to upload to our evaluation server for test set evaluation.

-For more details on our challenge, see our workshop website [here](https://hands-workshop.org/challenge2024.html#challenge2).

-> IMPORTANT: If you are participating in our HANDS2024 challenge, make sure that you've signed up the form on the workshop website to join our mailing list.
+> IMPORTANT⚠️: If you are participating in our HANDS2024 challenge, make sure that you've signed up the form on the workshop website to join our mailing list.
 All important information will be communicated through this mailing list.

 ## Training using our preprocessed sequences

-Here we have preprocessed ARCTIC sequences for you to get started.
+Here we have preprocessed ARCTIC clips for you to get started.
 You can download the ARCTIC clips and pre-trained HOLD models with this command:

-Download ARCTIC clips and HOLD checkpoints:

 ```bash
 ./bash/arctic_downloads.sh